 Tip 3: Grab Your Wedding Party

 Bring them into the joy of preparing for the wedding with dance lessons.
-Once they have the knowledge of what to do, they can’t wait for the big day to get up and celebrate with their new found skills.
+Once they have the knowledge of what to do, they can’t wait for the big day to get up and celebrate with their newfound skills.
 From slinky swings and salsas to line dances, they can prepare to have fun at your wedding.

-With any special social event like a wedding or ball, taking a few lessons prior to the big day is a great way to learn a few new moves or simply fine tune the ones you already know.
-Finding an experience dance instructor or studio will make all the difference.
+With any special social event like a wedding or ball, taking a few lessons prior to the big day is a great way to learn a few new moves or simply fine-tune the ones you already know.
+Finding an experienced dance instructor or studio will make all the difference.
 Before you make the commitment to signing up for dance lessons, take into account the learning curve.
 To be on the safe side, give yourself six months prior to your wedding.
 Now you’re ready to get out there and rock the reception!